lafeirjo/City_Of_Grand_Rapids_Social_Impact/Install_Instructions/install.md

 4. Setting up the correct environment.

    a.
+Going back to the command line, make sure you are still in the same directory as where we left off.

+   b.
 Paste the following code below into your conda environment

          conda env create --prefix ./envs --file environment.yml

-   b.
+   c.
 Once the terminal finishes processing the above command, paste the below code

          conda activate ./envs

-5. After the environment finishes setting up, copy and paste the following cell to open a JupyterLab tab
+6. After the environment finishes setting up, copy and paste the following cell to open a JupyterLab tab

         Jupyter Notebook